Star Trek and Its Influence on Space Exploration and the World!

 Photo: SMS

-It was a flat screen hanging on the wall with a TV picture being displayed.
-The width of this display was about 2” and the cost was $18,000.
+In 1994, a man walked into a Manhattan audio-visual store and saw something astonishing, A flat screen was hanging on the wall with a TV picture displayed.
+The width of this display was about 2”, and the cost was $18,000.
 That’s over $40,000 in today’s market.

-Now when we go to buy a TV, we are looking at all kinds of flat screens, technically called Liquid Crystal Displays (LCDs).
-There are more advanced technologies now as well, but we will focus on the LCDs in this article as they are still very popular in the commercial market.
+Fast forward to 2024 and flat screens are the norm.
+Nowhere, or perhaps in a museum, would one find those bulky cathode ray tube (CRT) TVs that the world used 50 years ago.
+When we buy a TV, we look at all kinds of flat screens, technically called Liquid Crystal Displays (LCDs).
+There are also more advanced technologies, but we will focus on LCDs in this article as they are still trendy in the commercial market.

 Illuminating the Screen